Why Containment Is Important In Mold Removal

 Containment Chambers

-In larger mold remediation projects, containment chambers may be established within the affected area.
-These chambers are constructed using a combination of plastic sheeting, support frames, and zipper entries, allowing for controlled access and minimizing the risk of mold spores escaping.
+For larger mold remediation projects, we may establish containment chambers within the affected area.
+We construct these chambers using a combination of plastic sheeting, support frames, and zipper entries.
+This setup allows for controlled access and minimizes the risk of mold spores escaping.

 Negative Air Machines